vboyev-MSFT/defender-docs/exposure-management/external-data-sources-overview.md

 ### Required environmental requirements

-* You need to use Microsoft Security Exposure Management.
+- Using Microsoft Security Exposure Management.
-* Supported external data sources: You can integrate MSEM with ServiceNow CMDB, Qualys VM, or Rapid7 VM to ingest data from these asset inventory or vulnerability management products.
+- Supported external data sources

+Note: You can currently integrate MSEM with ServiceNow CMDB, Qualys VM, or Rapid7 VM to ingest data from these asset inventory or vulnerability management products.

 ### Required roles & permissions

 For full access, you need one of the following Microsoft Entra ID roles:

-* Global Admin (read and write permissions)
+- Global Admin (read and write permissions)
-* Global Reader (read permissions)
+- Global Reader (read permissions)
-* Security Admin (read and write permissions)
+- Security Admin (read and write permissions)
-* Security Operator (read and limited write permissions)
+- Security Operator (read and limited write permissions)
-* Security Reader (read permissions)
+- Security Reader (read permissions)

-You can find more details about MSEM permission levels [here](https://learn.microsoft.com/en-us/security-exposure-management/prerequisites#permissions).
+You can find more details about MSEM permission levels [here](https://learn.microsoft.com/security-exposure-management/prerequisites#permissions).

 ### Cloud support

-·     MSEM is available in Commercial Clouds (Azure, AWS, and GCP).
+- MSEM is available in Commercial Clouds (Azure, AWS, and GCP).

-·     Nation/Sovereign Clouds: MSEM is not available in US Gov, China Gov, or Other Gov clouds.
+- Nation/Sovereign Clouds: MSEM isn't available in US Gov, China Gov, or Other Gov clouds.

 ## Next steps

 -
 -